Adding your own code

 The drawback with this approach is that any changes you make to the set of nRF Connect SDK repositories are not directly trackable using Git, since you do not have any of the nRF Connect SDK repositories forked.
-If you are tracking the master branch of the nRF Connect SDK, you can instead send the changes you require to the official repositories as Pull Requests, so that they are incorporated into the codebase.
+If you are tracking the main branch of the nRF Connect SDK, you can instead send the changes you require to the official repositories as Pull Requests, so that they are incorporated into the codebase.

 Forking the sdk-nrf repository and adding the application to it is another valid option to develop and maintain your application.
 This approach also allows you to fork additional nRF Connect SDK repositories and point to those.
 This can be useful if you have to make changes to those repositories beyond adding your own application to the manifest repository.

 In order to use this approach, you first need to get the source code, and then fork the sdk-nrf repository.